 These assets and revenues are used to fulfill the Purebred Arabian Trust’s mission and purpose.

 The Purebred Arabian Trust is dedicated to fostering the preservation and use of the purebred Arabian horse.
 In order to support promotional, educational and preservation projects, the Purebred Arabian Trust may allocate funds for specific projects that are submitted to the Trust from time to time.
 In addition, as part of the Merger Agreement, the Market Development and Promotion Committee was formed at the Arabian Horse Association, and the Purebred Arabian Trust is one of a number of sources they may apply to for funding.

 PAT GOVERNANCE GROUP

-The Purebred Arabian Trust is governed by seven Trustees who serve on a volunteer basis.
+The Purebred Arabian Trust is governed by six Trustees who serve on a volunteer basis.
 The Trustees have full power and authority to manage the Trust.

 Pursuant to the Agreement and Plan of Merger (the Merger Agreement), the Trustees shall appoint persons to fill the following positions at the Arabian Horse Association: